 Section 9: Presents recent activities on Open IRIS, as tool for instrument and resource management.

 The document concludes with the dissemination and exploitation plan, and future plans.
-Marketplace data model is described in Appendix I.
+The Marketplace data model is described in Appendix I.

 Summary of the past activities